Sewer56/nexus-what-i-want-to-build/docs/nxm-handler.md

     - Limited game support/hardcoded games (especially `nxmhandler`)
     - Not user-friendly for average modders

-## A Real-World Example
+## Real Examples/Snippets

+A lot of my past experiences have revolved around modding new games; treading new ground, reverse engineering games which have not had any sort of modding community or tools available before.

+For example:

-!!! info "I've always wanted to make an Online Multiplayer mod with Built-in Mod Support"
+!!! example "I've always wanted to make an Online Multiplayer mod with Built-in Mod Support"

-    In fact, a few years ago, [I have done that](https://github.com/Sewer56/Riders.Tweakbox).
+    In fact, a few years ago, [I kinda did that](https://github.com/Sewer56/Riders.Tweakbox).

     <figure markdown="span" class="annotate">
         ![images](./images/online-mp.webp)